ARMmbed/mbed-webapp-example/docs/README.md

 ==============================

 The mbed Device Server (mbed DS) eventing model consists of observable resources, which enables endpoints to deliver updated resource content, periodically or with a more sophisticated solution dependent logic.
-Applications can subscribe to every individual resource or can set a pre-subscription data to receive a notification update.
+Applications can subscribe to every individual resource or set a pre-subscription data to receive a notification update.

-Pre-subscription is an advanced feature supported by mbed Device Server (mbed DS) along with the basic subscription feature.
+Pre-subscription is an advanced feature supported by mbed DS along with the basic subscription feature.
 Pre-subscription allows an application to define a set of rules and patterns put by the application.
-When an endpoint registers and its name, type and/or registered resources match the pre-subscription data, mbed DS sends subscription requests to the device automatically.
+When an endpoint registers and its name, type or registered resources match the pre-subscription data, mbed DS sends subscription requests to the device automatically.
-The pre-subscription concerns all the endpoints that are already registered and the server sends subscription requests to the devices immediately when the patterns are set.
+The pre-subscription concerns all the endpoints that are already registered and the server sends subscription requests to the devices as soon as the patterns are set.

-1. Open the example-app in browser: http://localhost:8082.
+1. Open the example-app in your browser: http://localhost:8082.
 2. Select **Configuration** tab at the top of the page.
 3. Select **Pre-Subscription** tab in the page.
-4. Set the Pre-subscription pattern by entering the **Endpoint name**, **Endpoint type** and/or **Resource path**.
+4. Set the Pre-subscription pattern:
-    - The pattern may include the endpoint name (optionally having an * character at the end), endpoint type, a list of resources or expressions with an * character at the end.
+    - The pattern may include the endpoint name (optionally having an `*` character at the end), endpoint type, a list of resources or expressions with an `*` character at the end.

     _Example_

         endpoint-type: "Light",
         resource-path: ["/sen/*"]

-5. Click the **ADD**.
+5. Click **ADD** to create the pattern.
-6. Click the **delete** to delete the pattern.
+6. Click **delete** to delete the pattern.
-7. Click the **edit** to edit the pattern.
+7. Click **edit** to edit the pattern.
-8. When you finished the Pre-subscription patterns click **SAVE**.
+8. When you are ready to save your pre-subscription patterns, click **SAVE**.
     - Changing the pre-subscription data overwrites the previous subscriptions.
 To remove the pre-subscription data, put an empty array as a rule.